Browse Schedule by Category: Enlighten-Up! / Retreats / Online Courses

 The diamond or thunderbolt cuts through delusional states of mind to reveal wisdom and ultimate truth.

-This class continues our studies of the Diamond Sutra, including such pithy topics as the nature of birth and existence; the practice of bodhisattvas; the nature of Mind Only; and how to use thought to end all thought.
+This class explores the nature of birth and existence; the practice of bodhisattvas; the nature of Mind Only; and how to use thought to end all thought.

 MON, January 20

-In this class on the Diamond Sutra and Namgyal Rinpoche’s commentary, Suchness, we review how faith empowers beings to enter the stream of awakening.
+In this class we review how faith empowers beings to enter the stream of awakening.

 To this end, we must put aside all our efforts to build up a permanent identity, which by definition cannot exist.
 We look at how the Diamond Sutra heavily influenced Chinese Ch’an and Japanese Zen schools of Buddhism: Enlightenment is empty and therefore beyond concepts or expression.